The "Bridegroom Lamb of God"

-The "holy city" and the "bride" are actually appropriate symbols for a great spiritual gift which Jesus received as a spirit-ghost, and which John tried to describe.
-And, it is a gift which the modern son of man received in 1971, who has had to overcome many things to fulfill his mission.
+The "holy city" and the "bride" are actually appropriate symbols for a great spiritual gift which Jesus received in the spiritual realm, which John witnessed and tried to describe.
+And, it is a gift which the modern son of man received in 1971 when he was 30 years of age.

 We should see "he who overcomes" in the context of Revelation 3:7-8, which says: "And to the angel of the church in Philadelphia write; These things says he that is holy, he that is true, he that has the key of David, he that opens, and no man shuts; and shuts, and no man opens.
-I know your works: behold, I have set before you an open door, and no man can shut it: for you have a little strength, and have kept my word, and have not denied my name."
+I know your works: behold, I have set before you an open door, and no man can shut it: for you have a little strength, and have kept my word."

 Now, consider also that John wrote about the one having the "key of David" because it refers to the individual written of in the book of Isaiah: "I will place on his shoulder the key to the house of David; what he opens no one can shut, and what he shuts no one can open."
 (Isaiah 22:21-22).